 Its beam falls in the room like a knife, short of a royal bed.
 The occupant is shadowed.
-An iron sword leans against the sidetable, guarding a woman’s portrait and a silver ring with a broken blue stone.
+An iron sword leans against the side table, guarding a woman’s portrait and a silver ring.
+The ring’s blue stone is nearly halved by a crack.
 The portrait is obscured by light.

 EXT.
 MEADOW HAVEN.
 DAY.
 [A DREAM]